junginkim23/Business_Analytics_tutorial/Anomaly_Detection/README.md

 **python tutorial**

+- hypothesis : The autoencoder will have a very low MSE value when normal data comes in.
+On the other hand, when abnormal data comes in, a high MSE value is derived.

+- Since learning was conducted to reduce the difference between the input and output of normal data, of course, if it was well learned, the MSE value according to the input of normal data would get a very low value.

-- MNIST and cifar-10 data sets were used, and fake images were created for train and inference .
+- MNIST data sets is used, and fake images were created for train and inference .
 MSE Loss was used as the loss function and Adam was used as the optimizer to perform training.
 As a final result, check the loss plot between the normal image and the abnormal image.
 In addition, it can be seen that abnormality is detected by checking the distribution of normal and abnormal data.

 ```
 def main():